-Shinjuku is a place bustling with people.
-Recently, stylish standing bars where one can enjoy authentic cuisine at reasonable prices have begun popping up.
+Tokyo's Shinjuku area is a place bustling with people.
+Recently, stylish standing bars where one can enjoy authentic Japanese cuisine at very reasonable prices have begun popping up.
 Because these bars do not accept reservations, the especially popular ones are often crowded right after opening.
-Let us introduce you to the five most popular standing bars!

 The French One: Provencale